Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Implications and Advice

+An alternative perspective to assessing the quality of logging statements involves examining the information entropy for operation engineers.
+Past research has highlighted that a small number of logging statements often dominate an entire log file~\cite{yu2023logreducer}, posing challenges for engineers in figuring out failure-indicating logs.
+These limitations underscore the need for a succinct and precise logging strategy in practical applications.

+\textbf{Refine prompts with domain knowledge.} In Section~\ref{sec:rq3}, we highlight that effective example demonstrations play a crucial role in enhancing the logging performance of LLM by imparting domain knowledge for few-shot learning.
+Nevertheless, our experiments reveal that augmenting the number of examples does not consistently result in improved performance.
+These insights elicit the development of an advanced selection strategy for choosing demonstrations, aiming to include the most informative ones in the prompt.
+The selection strategy can draw inspiration from program structure similarity (e.g., try-catch), syntax text similarity (e.g., TF-IDF), or code functional similarity~\cite{DBLP:conf/sigsoft/ZhaoH18}.

+\textbf{Provide broader programming contexts for LLMs.} In Section~\ref{sec:rq4}, we investigate how expanding programming contexts can significantly enhance the logging performance of LLMs.
+Such a finding implies that extending the context to the file level, rather than the method level, is beneficial for acquiring extra information as well as learning logging styles.
+However, including the entire repository as input for LLMs may be impractical for large programs due to input token limitations.
+Additionally, LLM performance tends to decline with longer inputs, even when within the specified context length~\cite {shi2023large, liu2024lost}.
+To capture effective programming contexts for specific methods, a promising solution involves identifying methods with associated calling relationships and variable definitions.
+Providing methods spanning multiple classes can also contribute to generating logging statements consistent with existing ones, thereby learning intra-project logging styles.

-In Section~\ref{sec:rq4}, we observe that current LLMs drop seriously in unseen codes, reflecting their restrictive generalization capabilities.
-The result can be attributed to the excessive capacity of parameters in LLMs that can easily memorize large datasets~\cite{rabin2023memorization}.
-This issue will become more severe when code in actual development is customized and has diverse logging styles.
-To promote the generalization capabilities of ever-growing LLMs, one effective idea is to apply a prompt-based method with few chain-of-thought demonstrations~\cite{rubin2021learning, wei2022chain} to avoid huge computational costs.
+\textbf{Enhance generalization capabilities of LLMs.} In Section~\ref{sec:rq4}, we observe that current LLMs show significantly worse performance on unseen code, reflecting their limited generalization capabilities.
+The result can be attributed to the capacity of parameters in LLMs to memorize large datasets~\cite{rabin2023memorization}.
+This issue will become more severe when tackling code in a rapidly evolving software environment, resulting in more unseen code.
+One effective idea is to apply a prompt-based method with few chain-of-thought demonstrations~\cite{rubin2021learning, wei2022chain} to foster the generalization capabilities of ever-growing LLMs.
 The chain-of-thought strategy allows models to decompose complicated multi-step problems into several intermediate reasoning steps.
-For example, we can ask models to focus on special code structures (e.g., try-catch), then advise them to elicit key variables and system activities to log.
-While the chain-of-thought strategy has shown success in natural language reasoning tasks~\cite{kojima2022large}, future work is suggested to explore such prompt-based approaches to enhance generalization capabilities.
+For example, we can ask models to focus on special code structures (e.g., if-else), then advise them to elicit key variables and system activities to log.
+While the chain-of-thought strategy has shown success in natural language reasoning tasks~\cite{kojima2022large}, future work should explore such prompt-based approaches to enhance generalization capabilities.